microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 The benefit of the low-frequency output is that a broken connection from the V/F converter can be detected, since the output is always oscillating.

-The downside of this approach is that the F/V converter counts the low-frequency pulses, producing a non-zero output.
+The downside of this approach is that the F/V converter counts the low-frequency pulses, producing the occasional glitch.
+(At 6 Hz, a ***small*** (DAC value of 1) glitch would occur every 65s).

 The CLC setup in this example is shown below.